Subpecies Compendium

 You take +2 damage and become Dazed (1), lasting a number of turns equal to the damage dealt.Remove

-Specialisations from the base species in Coordination, Guard, Bully and Steady; remove any remaining specialisations from the final species one at a time until you have at most 3Immune (Aerial, Fear)
+Specialisations from the base species in Coordination, Guard, Bully and Steady; remove any remaining specialisations from the final species one at a time until you have at most 3Immune (Contact, Fear)

 Carrier